chnhs/SlamLearningFile/README.md

 # SlamLearningFile
-this is a repository for store slam learning file
+this is a repository for store learning file